ionic-team/vscode-ionic/roadmap.md

 ## Docs
 - (docs) Record video of previewing in editor
-- (docs) Show splashscreen and icon assets
+- (docs) Video of splashscreen and icon assets
-- (docs) Record video of upgrade of all packages

 # Milestones
 - (feat) Bundle Analyser button, use stats.json for own report